LavieLavieLavi/MobileApp-Lost-Found-SocialMedia/README.md

 # MobileApp-Lost-Found-SocialMedia

-Mapua: iLostiFind is a mobile application that helps mapuan students find lost and found items.
+Mapua: iLostiFind is a mobile application that helps mapuan students find lost and found items using Google Firebase for backend.

 Functions: